Nevoss/form-wrapper-js/docs/guide/README.md

 }
 ```

-The Form `submit` method accept a function as it first arguments, the function must return a promise. to explore about more information of
+The Form `$submit` method accept a function as it first arguments, the function must return a promise. to explore about more information of
-how you can use the `submit` method take a look at [Form submission](/guide/form-submission.md) section.
+how you can use the `$submit` method take a look at [Form submission](/guide/form-submission.md) section.

 Last thing to do is to bind the `submit` method that we created to the form itself